deepanshs/mrsimulator/docs/introduction/getting_started.rst

 -------

 A :ref`method_documentation` object describes an NMR method.
-For this introduction, we will use the :py:class:`~mrsimulator.methods.BlochDecaySpectrum` which is one of the pre-defined methods.
+For this introduction, we will use the :py:class:`~mrsimulator.method.lib.BlochDecaySpectrum` which is one of the pre-defined methods.
 Some attributes of the method still need to be provided as seen below.

 .. plot::
     :context: close-figs

     # Import the BlochDecaySpectrum class
-    from mrsimulator.methods import BlochDecaySpectrum
+    from mrsimulator.method.lib import BlochDecaySpectrum
     from mrsimulator.method import SpectralDimension

     # Create a BlochDecaySpectrum object